Brinda Somaya is Principal Architect & Managing Director of Somaya & Kalappa Consultants (SNK), based in Mumbai, India.

 She received the Award of Distinction from the UNESCO Asia Pacific Award for Cultural Heritage Conversation (2019) for the conservation of the Vikram Sarabhai Library at the Indian Institute of Management campus in Ahmedabad, India.
 Through careful studies and extensive modelling, the conservation team conquered a range of difficult technical challenges to extend the life of the composite brick and concrete structure with its distinctive geometric forms.
 She has also received awards for master-planning and building design including Tata Consultancy Services, Banyan Park, Mumbai; Nalanda International School, Vadodara; Zensar Technologies, Pune; and is restoring the historic Louis Kahn Buildings of the Indian Institute of Management, Ahmedabad (IIM-A).

-Brinda Somaya was chosen in the 100 Global Public Interest Design persons working at the intersection of design and service globally in 2013.
+Brinda Somaya was chosen in the 100 Global Public Interest Design persons working at the intersection of design and service globally (2013).
 Public Interest Design places emphasis on sustainable design that includes ecological, economic, and social issues; and on designing products, structures, and systems that address issues such as economic development and the preservation of the environment.